 Air Canada has only a few Maple Leaf Lounges around the world, and New York LaGuardia is one of them.
-This is also a Priority Pass lounge which means that cardholders of the American Express Platinum Card or Chase Sapphire Reserve are entitled to use it throughout the day.
+Update: This lounge no longer participates in the Priority Pass program.
 This is a very decent lounge for an airport like New York LaGuardia, and these are the reasons why:

 Operating Hours Are Great